 Yes, NFPA 80 Chapter 4 specifies the allowable modifications for the application of hardware.
 No other modifications are allowed.

-SDI has an online AIA/GBCI course called Steel: Green Now, Green Forever with detailed information on the green elements of steel.
-It provides one AIA HSW and/or GVCI hour.
-Click here to take the course.
+SDI has an online AIA/GBCI course called Sustainability & Steel: Benefits & Certifications for Building with Recycled Materials with detailed information on the green elements of steel.
+It provides one AIA HSW and/or GBCI hour.

 How do you handle the 500 mile minimum on regional restrictions?